-Tihir Sarkar’s practice focuses on mergers and acquisitions, private equity and restructuring transactions.
+Tihir Sarkar’s practice focuses on cross-border mergers and acquisitions, along with private equity and restructuring transactions.

 Tihir joined the firm in 2003 from Slaughter and May and became a partner in 2007.

-A number of Middle Eastern sovereign wealth funds on M&A matters.
+A number of sovereign wealth funds on some of their most high-profile global international investments:

-TPG in its acquisition of the wholesale trading, institutional sales and franchise businesses of Vishal Retail Limited, the first significant distressed asset buyout in India; and TPG Growth in its acquisition of approximately 10% of the enlarged ordinary share capital of Greenko Group.
+TPG in its acquisition of the wholesale trading, institutional sales, and franchise businesses of Vishal Retail Limited, the first significant distressed asset buyout in India.

-ArcelorMittal in its $810 million acquisition of London Mining Brasil from London Mining plc and in its simultaneous $40.5 million acquisition of an 80% stake in Adriana Resources’ planned port facility located in the Third District of the City of Mangaratiba.
+ArcelorMittal on a number of transactions including its $810 million acquisition of London Mining Brasil from London Mining plc; and in its simultaneous $40.5 million acquisition of an 80% stake in Adriana Resources’ planned port facility located in the Third District of the City of Mangaratiba.